-How to distinguish what's important from what's not
+How to distinguish what's important from what's not on the bar exam

 When people fail the bar exam, one of the most common explanations is the failure to distinguish between what’s important and what’s not.
 Below we explain why this can be a disastrous trap during MBE and MEE prep, and how you can avoid it.